Custom Network Best Practices

 <a href> or

 window.location redirect, the MoPub SDK automatically tracks clicks and fires upon first interaction.
-Review our documentation on correct click macro placement within your tags.
+Review our documentation about correct click macro placement within your tags.
 Incorrect implementation or lack of implementation will result in discrepancies.

-MRAID/Rich Media tags
+MRAID or Rich Media tags

-If the ad network must run both MRAID and HTML creative through the same JS tag then it must be setup as a creative within a line item and the MRAID box should be selected, otherwise MRAID may not serve properly.
+Split HTML and MRAID into two different tags and traffic them to different creative tags when possible.
+If the ad network must run both MRAID and HTML creative through the same JS tag, then it must be set up as a creative within a line item, and the MRAID option must be selected; otherwise MRAID may not serve properly.

 When you traffic the MoPub failover tag as a response, it loads in the webview.

 The tag redirects the webview to the custom URI of

-The MoPub SDK has hooks that detect the mopub:// addresses, intercepts it, and using the parameter (failLoad) triggers a particular function.
-In this situation, the function is the failover function that says, “this ad source had no ad to show, you can fail over”
+failLoad), triggers a particular function.
+In this situation, the function is the failover function that says, “this ad source had no ad to show; you can fail over.”

-&fail=1at the end of the ad request and by “exclude=” ing that specific adgroup/line item ID that was scheduled in the UI.
+exclude=) that specific adgroup or line item ID that was scheduled in the UI.

 TWITTER, MOPUB, and the Bird logo are trademarks of Twitter, Inc. or its affiliates.
 All third party logos and trademarks included are the property of their respective owners.

-© 2019 MoPub (a division of Twitter, Inc.)
+© 2021 MoPub (a division of Twitter, Inc.)